shaunak1111/DDStore/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### FireBase hosting

+The app has been hosted on [https://ddstore-d4b7d.firebaseapp.com/](https://ddstore-d4b7d.firebaseapp.com/)

 ### Voucher Codes

 - DDFIVE (£5.00 off your order)